-The U.S. Department of Commerce unveiled a new rule that expands U.S. authority to require licenses for sales to Huawei Technologies of semiconductors made abroad with U.S. technology, according to Reuters, who was the first to report this.
-The new rule will enable the United States to vastly expand its ability to halt exports to Huawei Technologies.
+In May of 2020, the U.S. Department of Commerce unveiled a rule that expands U.S. authority to require licenses for sales to Huawei Technologies of semiconductors made abroad with U.S. technology.
+The rule greatly expanded the ability of the United States to halt exports to Huawei.